-Market Reliance and Patent Pledges
+A Market Reliance Theory for FRAND Commitments and Other Patent Pledges

-Thus, a new theory is needed to secure the market-wide benefits that patent pledges offer.
-In this article, I propose a novel “market reliance” theory that adapts the equitable doctrine of promissory estoppel to the patent pledge framework by adding a rebuttable presumption of reliance borrowed from the “fraud-on-the-market” theory under Federal securities law.
-Under this new approach, a patent holder’s public commitment to refrain from enforcing its patents would be enforceable by any participant in the relevant market, absent a showing that it knowingly rejected the commitment.
-The market reliance theory would offer a robust means for enforcing legitimate patent pledges by third party market participants, and would extend the effect of such pledges to downstream purchasers of patents.
-As such, the market reliance theory could fill a critical gap in the existing patent enforcement landscape and give greater assurance to technology markets that depend on them.
+This article proposes a novel “market reliance” theory for the enforcement of patent pledges.
+Market reliance is rooted in the equitable doctrine of promissory estoppel, but adds a rebuttable presumption of reliance borrowed from the “fraud-on-the-market” theory under Federal securities law.
+Under this approach, a patent holder’s public commitment is enforceable by any participant in the relevant market, absent a showing that it knowingly rejected the commitment.
+The market reliance theory offers a robust means for enforcing legitimate patent pledges by third party market participants, and extends the effect of such pledges to downstream purchasers of patents.
+As such, the market reliance theory could fill a critical gap in the existing patent enforcement landscape and give greater assurance to the technology markets that depend on them.

 Keywords: FRAND, patent, standard, licensing, hold-up, contract, equity, estoppel, reliance, fraud on the market

 JEL Classification: K00, K12, K21, L41, L63, L96, O34